containernet/containernet.github.io/index.md

 # [](#contact)Contact

 ## Support
-If you have any questions, please use GitHub's [issue system](https://github.com/containernet/containernet/issues) or Containernet's [Gitter channel](https://gitter.im/containernet/) to get in touch.
+If you have any questions, please use GitHub's [issue system](https://github.com/containernet/containernet/issues) to get in touch.
 You can find further documentation in the [wiki](https://github.com/containernet/containernet/wiki).

 ## Contribute
 Your contributions are very welcome!
 Please fork the GitHub repository and create a pull request.
 We use [Travis-CI](https://travis-ci.org/containernet/containernet) to automatically test new commits.